Brand name: Trintellix™

 - Psychomotor retardation (feeling like you are moving and thinking in slow motion)

 - Suicidal thoughts or behaviors

 What Is The Most Important Information I Should Know About Vortioxetine?

 Do not stop taking vortioxetine, even when you feel better.
 Only your healthcare provider can determine the length of treatment that is right for you.

 Missing doses of vortioxetine may increase your risk for relapse in your symptoms.

-Stopping vortioxetine abruptly may result in one or more of the following withdrawal symptoms: headache, muscle tension, mood swings, sudden outbursts of anger, dizziness, and/or runny nose.
+Stopping vortioxetine abruptly may result in one or more of the following withdrawal symptoms: irritability, nausea, dizziness, vomiting, nightmares, headache, and/or paresthesias (prickling, tingling sensation on the skin).

 Medical attention should be sought if serotonin syndrome is suspected.
 Please refer to serious side effects for signs/symptoms.

 Are There Specific Concerns About Vortioxetine And Pregnancy?